How Can We Evict (Bedakhal) a Person from Our Property?

 06-Sep-2023 (In Property Law)

-Want is the procedure for bedakhal?
-Due to his financial liabilities.
-How can we cancel all connections with him? and not be liable for his act?
+What is the procedure for bedakhal?
+Due to his financial liabilities, how can we legally disown him and ensure that we are not liable for his actions?

 Disclaimer: The above query and its response is NOT a legal opinion in any way whatsoever as this is based on the information shared by the person posting the query at lawrato.com and has been responded by one of the Divorce Lawyers at lawrato.com to address the specific facts and details.